VictorCabrejos/VictorCabrejos/README_victorcabrejos.md

 ---

-> 💡 “From Lima to Lambda — teaching the world how real AI gets built.”
+> 💡 “From Philly to Lima to Lambda — teaching the world how real AI gets built.”